jgrodziski/talltale/README.md

 Talltale provides traditional Clojure's functions that generates values but also test.check/clojure.spec generators (with -gen suffix).

-I was inspired by the [JFairy lib](https://github.com/Codearte/jfairy) (I actually copied the well-done data used by their generators).
+I was inspired by the [JFairy lib](https://github.com/Codearte/jfairy) (I actually copied the nice data used by their generators).

 ## Installation